mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 hundred) in order to enhance the patterns, since otherwise they would be washed out by the rest of the genes in the genome, the majority of which usually do not exhibit significant variation in counts.

-Note: heatmap requires R (statistical analysis software) to be installed on your system.
-See :ref:`Installation Instructions <install-zinb>`.

 .. rst-class:: transit_sectionend